ohhfishal/blog/content/posts/problems.md

 These are problems that will always have to be solved.
 They are the consequences of the lines of code you brought into the world, so be responsible for it or no one else will.

 Fix bugs as they come up.
-Add features to quell users desire for new things.
+Add features to quell users' desire for new things.
 Focus on the consequences of the work you've done not the potentialities.
 Solve scaling to 1000x users as you scale to 1000x users.

 ### Scale is a fundamentally different problem.